 - Personality and interpersonal skills – how well will you work together?

-Also consider making contact with the program or department graduate coordinator for the program.
+Also, consider making contact with the program or department graduate coordinator from the program.
 The graduate coordinator will be able to answer questions about program requirements, the admission process, supplemental materials, funding opportunities and the process for finding a supervisor within their department.
 They will also be able to advise you if a particular faculty member is accepting new students.

 When your list is complete it’s time to contact them.